Marshlands Conservancy: Fauna

 Marshlands Conservancy is home to many creatures from horseshoe crabs to coyotes.
 Visitors can see foxes, herons, egrets and more.
 Nature study is especially focused on salt water life.

 Birds

 The Conservancy land was donated with the goal of creating a wildlife sanctuary especially for waterfowl and migratory birds.
 Over 230 species of birds have been spotted from Black rail to American Avocet.
+New York State has 200 species of rare birds and one of them, which is listed as one of special concern, a red-headed woodpecker (Melanerpes erythrocephalus) was recently spotted at the Conservancy on a dead tree in December 2025.

 Fish and shellfish

 Marine life at Marshlands include pipefish, small crabs (often hidden in rocky structures off of the water), and killifish.

 Mammals

 Deer, fox, coyotes, rabbits and groundhogs are among the mammals that have habitats at the conservancy.

 Flora

 A trail guide published in the 1980s under the auspices of then Westchester County Executive Alfred DelBello and Parks Commissioner Joseph M. Claverly noted the location of both native and invasive species along pathways, in the woods, next to bridges and by the beach and marsh.

 Native plants and trees

 The biodiversity of the Marshlands Conservancy has changed since its creation as a preserve.
 Native plants found at the Conservancy once included: